ANSSI-FR/rust-guide/README.md

 already plenty of good learning resources for this purpose (see the *External references* section below).
 The purpose is rather to guide the programmer and to inform them about certain pitfalls, especially in case they are involved in the development of applications with strong security requirements.
 These recommendations form a complement to the good level of trust the Rust language already provides.
-That said, recalls are sometimes necessary for clarity, and the experienced Rust programmer may rely solely on highlighted inserts (*Rule*, *Recommendation*, *Warning*, etc.).
+That said, reminders are sometimes necessary for clarity, and the experienced Rust programmer may rely solely on highlighted inserts (*Rule*, *Recommendation*, *Warning*, etc.).